 And since it doesn’t make sense to go up to Jules Verne restaurant and not explore the different floors of the Parisian monument, we recommend you buy Jules Verne + Eiffel Tower entry ticket much in advance.

-You can also buy the Eiffel Tower entry tickets at the bottom of the Tower, on the day of your visit, but expect long lines at the ticket counter.
+You can also buy the Eiffel Tower entry tickets at the bottom of the Tower, but expect long lines at the ticket counter on the day of your visit.